artiya4u/CarbonDescent/README.md

-# Carbon Descent
+# CarbonDescent
-Ride your bicycle in GTA V
+Ride your real bicycle in GTA V

 ### Features
-- Move the bicycle from ANT+ speed or power sensor.
+- Move the bicycle from ANT+ speed sensor.
-- Carbon Descent mobile app for steering and monitor power, cadence and heart rate.
+- CarbonDescent mobile app for steering and monitor speed, cadence and heart rate.

 ### Setting up (Do this once)
 - Install [NodeJS 12+](https://nodejs.org/) on your Windows Machine.
-- Use [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver for your USB device.
+- Use [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver for your ANT+ USB stick.
+Open Zadig and goto menu "Options" select "List All Device", find "ANT USBStick2".
+Select "WinUS" and press install driver button.
 - Copy files in `controller` to the GTA V game directory.
 - Install Vjoy [Download the installer](https://sourceforge.net/projects/vjoystick/) and run it.
 #### Xbox360ce setup